Tittibhasana: Description

 Tittibhasana is described in Light on Yoga as being entered from Dvi Pada Sirsasana, a difficult sitting pose with the legs crossed behind the head, that in Iyengar's words "requires practice", by uncrossing the ankles, stretching the legs straight up, and pushing down on the hands to balance.
 It is an intermediate level asana in Ashtanga (vinyasa) yoga.

 Variations

+In ashtanga yoga, Tittibhasana B is an advanced standing pose with straight legs, the head between the knees, and the arms clasping behind the back.
+The practitioner then walks some steps forwards in this position, and some few steps back.

 Bhujapidasana, Shoulder Pressing Pose, is similar, with the thighs resting on the upper arms, but the legs are crossed at the ankle in front of the body.

 Eka Hasta Bhujasana, Elephant's Trunk Pose or One Leg Over Arm Balance, has one leg stretched out straight forwards between the supporting arms.